Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Numerical results

 \section{Numerical results}

 To evaluate how the proposed LM implementation fares at transitioning CR3BP trajectories into the HFEM, a series of application cases of varying complexity was pondered and numerically simulated.
 The application of the proposed algorithm is compared with the baseline MN update equation in terms of convergence capabilities and proximity of the converged solution to the initial CR3BP guess.
-To this end, let $\norm{\mathbf{E}_k}_\mathbf{P}$ denote the position error from the design vector at iteration $k$ to the CR3BP trajectory, i.e. $\mathbf{P}$ is a matrix whose diagonal repeats $(1,1,1,0,0,0)$ for all state entries of the design vector $\mathbf{X}$.
+To this end, let $\norm{\mathbf{E}_k}_\mathbf{P}$ denote the position error from the design vector at iteration $k$ to the CR3BP trajectory, i.e. $\mathbf{P}$ is a matrix whose diagonal repeats $(1,1,1,0,0,0)$ for all state entries of the design vector $\mathbf{X}$, with zeros elsewhere.

-The numerical simulations are carried out in a Python implementation, with the dynamics being propagated through the TU Delft Astrodynamics Toolbox (TUdat) \citep{tudatspace}, a comprehensive astrodynamics library that computes planetary ephemeris via SPICE kernels.
-The dynamics are integrated using a Runge-Kutta-Fehlberg method of order 7(8) with tolerance set to $10^{-12}$.
-Internal integration of the state transition matrix, for the computation of the Jacobian, is done through a Runge-Kutta method of order 8 with absolute tolerance set to the same value.
-Periodic orbits in the CR3BP are retrieved from an extensive NASA catalog \citep{jpl_orbits}, which also provides the relevant characteristic CR3BP scale factors considered in this work.
-The starting epoch for the simulations was set to the 1st of January, 2020.
+The numerical simulations are carried out in a Python implementation, with the dynamics being propagated through the TU Delft Astrodynamics Toolbox (TUdat) \cite{tudatspace}, a comprehensive astrodynamics library that computes planetary ephemeris via SPICE kernels.
+The dynamics are integrated using an adaptive Runge--Kutta--Verner method of order 8(9) with tolerance set to $10^{-12}$.
+Internal integration of the state transition matrix, for the computation of the Jacobian in Eq.~\eqref{eq:jac}, is performed through a standard adaptive Runge--Kutta method of order 8 with a tolerance set to the same value.
+Periodic orbits in the CR3BP are retrieved from an extensive NASA catalog \cite{jpl_orbits}, which also provides the relevant characteristic CR3BP scale factors considered in this work.
+The start epoch for the simulations was set to the 1st of January, 2020.
 The results obtained will naturally differ for other date choices, but preliminary testing has shown that this effect is not significant for most applications.

-In this work, a solution is assumed to have converged once the (dimensionless) continuity residual meets $\norm{\mathbf{F}}<10^{-12}$, which corresponds to a deviation of around $0.39~\si{\milli \meter}/10^{-6}~\si{\milli\meter\per\second}$, if entirely in position/velocity.
-Values below this threshold fall within the accuracy of the numerical integration and approach the precision of the machine, and should thus be analyzed carefully.
+In this work, a solution is assumed to have converged once the (dimensionless) continuity residual satisfies $\norm{\mathbf{F}}<10^{-10}$, which corresponds to a deviation of around $39~\si{\milli \meter}/0.1~\si{\micro\meter\per\second}$, if entirely in position/velocity.
+This degree of accuracy is sufficient for the purposes of this paper, i.e. to analyze and compare the adequacy of the transition algorithms under analysis.
+Moreover, residuals below this threshold would begin to approach the accuracy of the numerical integration of the dynamics.